 Interested in buying raw honey?

-I read on another website that if the honey is runny, you can be sure that it’s not raw.
-And that’s NOT true!
+I read on another website, for example, an article about honey.
+And the 'expert' author stated that if the honey is runny, you can be sure that it’s not raw.

-In fact, if you buy solid honey from the grocery store (often labeled creamed honey or whipped honey), it’s most likely been heated.
+In fact, if you buy solid honey from the grocery store (often labeled creamed honey or whipped honey), it has most likely been heated.

-It’s true that heating honey retards the crystallization process, and that’s a primary reason that large-scale honey producers heat (or pasteurize) their honey.
+It’s true that heating honey retards the crystallization process.
+That’s a primary reason that large-scale honey producers heat (or pasteurize) their honey.

 Here in East Texas, where I’ve been beekeeping for years, the primary sources of spring honey granulate (solidify) very slowly.

 I’ve had honey sit on the cupboard shelf for years without granulating.

 I had extracted it from the comb, and strained it through cheesecloth (I prefer my honey without bee parts in it, thank you!).

 No heating at all, and no other form of processing.